-- Demonstrate a broad understanding of the main points of standard speech and of radio or TV programmes - Demonstrate a broad understanding of texts consisting mainly of high frequency vocabulary. - Demonstrate an ability to spontaneously enter into conversation on familiar topics - Demonstrate an ability to write simple, connected text on familiar topics and to write personal letters.
+- Demonstrate a broad understanding of the main points of standard speech and of radio or TV programmes on current affairs related to personal or professional interest. - Demonstrate a broad understanding of texts consisting mainly of high frequency vocabulary. - Demonstrate an ability to spontaneously enter into conversation on familiar topics and on impressions and feelings. - Demonstrate an ability to write simple, connected text on familiar topics and to write personal letters expressing impressions and feelings.